paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Subsec. (e)(1).
 Pub.
 L. 115–118, § 110(a)(5), inserted “contractor employee,” after “any employee,”.

 #### Policies and Procedures; Nonapplicability to Certain Terminations
 Pub.
 L. 113–126, title VI, § 604, July 7, 2014, 128 Stat.
-1421, provided that: “(a) Covered Intelligence Community Element Defined.—In this section, the term ‘covered intelligence community element’—“(1) means—“(A) the Central Intelligence Agency, the Defense Intelligence Agency, the National Geospatial-Intelligence Agency, the National Security Agency, the Office of the Director of National Intelligence, and the National Reconnaissance Office; and “(B) any executive agency or unit thereof determined by the President under [section 2302(a)(2)(C)(ii) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section2302/a/2/C/ii&num=0&edition=prelim), United States Code, to have as its principal function the conduct of foreign intelligence or counterintelligence activities; and “(2) does not include the Federal Bureau of Investigation. “(b) Regulations.—In consultation with the Secretary of Defense, the Director of National Intelligence shall develop policies and procedures to ensure that a personnel action shall not be taken against an employee of a covered intelligence community element as a reprisal for any disclosure of information described in [section] 1104 of the National Security Act of 1947 [[50 U.S.C.
+1421, as amended by Pub.
+L. 119–60, div.
+F, title LXIV, § 6402(c)(2)(H), Dec.
+18, 2025, 139 Stat.
+1616, provided that: “(a) Covered Intelligence Community Element Defined.—In this section, the term ‘covered intelligence community element’—“(1) means—“(A) the Central Intelligence Agency, the Defense Intelligence Agency, the National Geospatial-Intelligence Agency, the National Security Agency, the Office of the Director of National Intelligence, and the National Reconnaissance Office; and “(B) any executive agency or unit thereof determined by the President under [section 2302(a)(2)(C)(ii) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section2302/a/2/C/ii&num=0&edition=prelim), United States Code, to have as its principal function the conduct of foreign intelligence or counterintelligence activities; and “(2) does not include the Federal Bureau of Investigation. “(b) Regulations.—In consultation with the Secretary of Defense, the Director of National Intelligence shall develop policies and procedures to ensure that a personnel action shall not be taken against an employee of a covered intelligence community element as a reprisal for any disclosure of information described in [section] 1104 of the National Security Act of 1947 [[50 U.S.C.
 3234](./chapter-044-national-security.md#section-3234)], as added by section 601 of this Act. “(c) Report on the Status of Implementation of Regulations.—Not later than 2 years after the date of the enactment of this Act [July 7, 2014], the Director of National Intelligence shall submit a report on the status of the implementation of the regulations promulgated under subsection (b) to the congressional intelligence committees. “(d) Nonapplicability to Certain Terminations.—Section 1104 of the National Security Act of 1947, as added by section 601 of this Act, and section 3001 of the Intelligence Reform and Terrorism Prevention Act of 2004 ([50 U.S.C.
-3341](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3341)), as amended by section 602 of this Act, shall not apply if—“(1) the affected employee is concurrently terminated under—“(A) [section 1609 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1609&num=0&edition=prelim), United States Code; “(B) the authority of the Director of National Intelligence under section 102A(m) of the National Security Act of 1947 ([50 U.S.C.
-3024(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/m&num=0&edition=prelim)), if the Director determines that the termination is in the interest of the United States; “(C) the authority of the Director of the Central Intelligence Agency under section 104A(e) of the National Security Act of 1947 ([50 U.S.C.
+3341](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3341)), as amended by section 602 of this Act, shall not apply if—“(1) the affected employee is concurrently terminated under—“(A) [section 1609 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1609&num=0&edition=prelim), United States Code; “(B) the authority of the Director of National Intelligence under section 102A(l) of the National Security Act of 1947 ([50 U.S.C.
+3024(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/m&num=0&edition=prelim) [now [50 U.S.C.
+3024](./chapter-044-national-security.md#section-3024)(l)]), if the Director determines that the termination is in the interest of the United States; “(C) the authority of the Director of the Central Intelligence Agency under section 104A(e) of the National Security Act of 1947 ([50 U.S.C.
 3036(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3036/e&num=0&edition=prelim)), if the Director determines that the termination is in the interest of the United States; or “(D) [section 7532 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section7532&num=0&edition=prelim), United States Code, if the head of the agency determines that the termination is in the interest of the United States; and “(2) not later than 30 days after such termination, the head of the agency that employed the affected employee notifies the congressional intelligence committees of the termination.”

 [For definition of “congressional intelligence committees” as used in section 604 of Pub.
 L. 113–126, set out above, see section 2 of Pub.
 L. 113–126, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).]